 The Open Society Foundations, founded by George Soros, are the world’s largest private funder of independent groups working for justice, democratic governance, and human rights.
 It supports a vast array of projects in more than 120 countries, providing thousands of grants every year.

 The European Network for Women Excellence is made possible by a wide network of professionals and activists.
 This is the core team behind the project:

 Giovanna Pezzuoli, journalist.
 She has worked since 1987 for the national daily newspaper Il Giorno and then for Corriere della Sera.
 Among her latest works, “Alla ricerca di Mr Darcy” and “Lady Frankenstein e l’orrenda progenie” (iacobellieditore).
 She was one of the founder of database 100esperte, and was part of the association of italian journalists GiULiA and of collective editorial staff of Leggendaria.
 Giovanna passed on April 19th 2021.
 We are left with her enthusiasm, courage and effort in uplifting the same women that are now part of ENWE and 100esperte.
 We are going to miss her so much, but she will always be with us.

 Luisella Seveso, journalist.
 She worked for 30 years as a reporter for the national newspaper Il Giorno.
-Since 2012 she is a member of the National Council of Italian Journalists and she has been a member of the National Disciplinary Board.
+Between 2012 and 2021, she has been a member of the National Council of Italian Journalists and a member of the National Disciplinary Board.
 She is part of the association of Italian journalists GiULiA and she one of the founder of 100esperte project and data base.

 Maria Luisa Villa, journalist.
 She worked for 30 years as reporter and then editor-in-chief for the national newspaper Corriere della Sera.
 She’s one of the authors of the book Questo non è amore (Marsilio) against violence on women.
 She is part of the association of Italian journalist GiULiA and of 100esperte.it project and data base.